-As of October 2022, the current stable release of PostgreSQL is 14.
-While version 14 is preferred, you should use PostgreSQL 12 or greater to complete this workshop.
+As of September 2024, the current stable release of PostgreSQL is 16.
+While version 16 is preferred, you can use PostgreSQL 13 or greater to complete this workshop.
+PostgreSQL 15 is the latest version that is supported by ArcGIS Pro and ArcGIS 11.3.

-If you are planning to use PostgreSQL with ArcGIS 10.8, you should install the latest version of PostgreSQL 12.
-ArcGIS 10.8 only supports PostgreSQL 9.6 through 12.2.
 View ESRI's documentation on PostgreSQL requirements for more information.

 You should not use a PostgreSQL version that is end-of-life (EOL) even if it is supported by ArcGIS.
 It will no longer receive security updates.
-Check the

-PostgreSQL versioning policy to see upcoming EOL dates.
+Check the PostgreSQL versioning policy to see upcoming EOL dates.